Gluten-Free Vegan Zucchini Fritters

 Once you grate the zucchini, it’s smooth sailing from there on out!
 The rest of the recipe comes together quickly.

 - Salt the zucchini.
-Transfer the grated zucchini to a cheesecloth or thin kitchen towel, then place this in a colander set in your kitchen sink.
-Sprinkle the zucchini with the 1 teaspoon of salt and let this sit for 10 minutes; the salt will help pull the moisture from the zucchini.
+Transfer the grated zucchini to a cheesecloth or kitchen towel, then place this in a colander in your sink.
+Sprinkle the zucchini with salt and let this sit for 10 minutes; the salt will help pull the moisture from the zucchini.

 - Make the fritter mixture.
 Add the zucchini to a mixing bowl and stir in the remaining ingredients until just combined.